 - A resolution

 One simple way to set up a story around your product or service is to parallel the story to your customer’s journey.
-If you’re in the business of web design, for example, you could show a customer having web design issues – which they solve with support that ties back to your company.
+If you’re in the web design business, for example, you could show a customer having web design issues – which they solve with the support that ties back to your company.
 This is a very basic structure, but it is one of your options.

 Potential Types of Storytelling Videos